hacketthadwin/Intelligent-Document-QnA-API/README.md

 - Python 3.8+
 - A Supabase account with a project created
-- API keys from Google AI Studio and Together AI
+- API keys from Google AI Studio and Gemini AI

 ---